 Hammad Naqi Khan is the CEO of WWF-Pakistan.
 An engineer and water expert by profession, Hammad has been working with regional and int’l forums on various environmental issues for about 3 decades.
 World Wide Fund for Nature – Pakistan (WWF-Pakistan) is the largest conservation organization in Pakistan.
 It has been working since 1970 with communities, government, civil society, international organizations, industries, and corporate entities, towards the conservation of the environment and improving the management of the country’s natural resources.
 WWF-Pakistan has presence in all the provincial capitals, as well as considerable outreach in targeted field sites, protected areas, and other key ecological sites.

-To enlighten our followers about Khan’s journey with WWF Pakistan and Coca-Cola, we asked him a few interesting questions:
+To enlighten our followers about Khan’s journey with WWF Pakistan and

 1. What is the vision of WWF for the year 2017?